lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 In the first season, Benny interviews, among others, the CEO of Sea Shepherd, the founder of Plan A and York Hovest, who crossed the Atlantic Ocean in a rowboat.
 But the podcast isn't just meant to inspire people in the industry.
 It also aims to give people outside the industry insights about life on the open seas, the impact of plastic waste on our oceans, and offer inspiration for making a difference.
 You can find the Create an Impact podcast wherever podcasts are available.
 A second season will follow – stay tuned!

 Our business model is based on the conviction that sustainable development and an innovative, strong economy are mutually dependent.
-The social market economy of Germany offers us the opportunity to act economically efficiently and to prove that social and ecological goals do not have to contradict each other.
-We see our corporate responsibility in raising awareness of the plastic problem among people around the world – and use the reach of economic success as a platform to find credible and transparent partners for our mission.
+We see our corporate responsibility in raising awareness of the plastic problem among people around the world – and use our reach as a platform to find comrades-in-arms for our mission.

 The total amount of Ocean Impact Plastic we have collected so far is on display through a live tracker on our website.
-We have been documenting the performance of our clean-up program in Indonesia together with the Berlin-based start-up "Cleanhub" in order to transparently disclose the amount of plastic collected as well as its composition and to be able to report its exact origin.
+We have been documenting the performance of our clean-up program in Indonesia together with the Berlin-based start-up "Cleanhub" in order to transparently disclose the amount of plastic collected as well as its composition and to be able to report its exact origin in a timely manner.

 PP: just under 5%